 Until now, there was no solid picture of its long-term development - that's what the researchers are trying to provide now.

-Already the 2019 Intergovernmental Panel on Climate Change (IPCC) special report on oceans concluded that the Gulf Stream had weakened compared to 1850-1900.
+Already the 2019 Special Report on the Oceans of the Intergovernmental Panel on Climate Change (IPCC) concluded that the Gulf Stream had weakened compared to 1850-1900.